open-eid/CDOC2/mkdocs_try1/cdoc2-proto-crypto-spec/docs/ch02_encryption_schemes.md

 ## Schemes using key transmission servers

-These schemes are usable, in case the sender wishes to use KEK transmission servers.
+These schemes are usable, in case the sender wishes to use CKCTS servers.

 ### SC03: Key transmission server scheme for recipients with EC keys